Set up Nginx Proxy Manager on AlmaLinux 8: Best Setup

 When you are done, save and close the file.

 The first part of the file is where we import Nginx proxy manager’s image and set some environment variables in the form of database credentials.
 We also expose ports 80, 81, and 443 to the server for access.
 You can expose more ports, such as 21, for FTP access.
 You can disable IPV6 support by uncommenting the line DISABLE_IPV6: 'true'.
-We have mapped several directories from our host to the Docker for data and SQL storage.
+We have mapped several directories from our host to Docker for data and SQL storage.

 We are using two networks here.
 One is the internal network npm-internal to connect the proxy manager and the database.
 This one is optional since it is automatically created.
 But here, we are doing it manually by giving it a name of our choice.

 We have added an external network to the proxy manager container called npm-nw.
-This network is essential because you can use it to connect the proxy manager to any other docker containers you install.
+This network is essential because you can use it to connect the proxy manager to any other Docker containers you install.
 Using a network will allow you to connect any container directly without the need to expose its ports to the server.

-Run Nginx Proxy Manager on AlmaLinux 8
+5. Run Nginx Proxy Manager on AlmaLinux 8

 At this point, you need to create the external network npm-nw.
 Internal networks are automatically created.
+Run the following command to create the external network:

 docker network create npm-nw